erichthen/kbtsupport/README.md

 - **Make sure it goes back to options or dash after admin reschedule**
-- when registering, times that are already booked need to be unavailable
 - when admin cancel day, test case of multiple parents, and their sessions removed from the db and from the calendar
-- appointment reminder function
-- when client cancels or reschedules, available slots must be updated to accomidate the opening
+- when client cancels or reschedules, available slots must be updated to accomidate the opening, test this by canceling and rescheduling, and then checking with another account registration and reschedule
 - invoice sending (parents invoice goes away for the month when invoice is sent, also resets at beginning of each new month)
 - Test adding a client with an email, and registering with a different email than the one added